Call us today for a free telephone consultation with an attorney about a donation.

 While Louisiana no longer has an estate or gift tax, there still are Federal estate and gift taxes.
 If your estate exceeds the Federal estate tax threshold you may find it beneficial to donate property each year to your loved ones.
 In 2023, the Federal gift tax exclusion is $17,000 meaning that you can donate up to that amount to as many people as you like without them having to pay a gift tax.

 Bowes, Petkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced estate planning lawyers can analyze your situation and efficiently prepare your act of donation to transfer parts of your estate during your lifetime.
+Our experienced donation lawyers can analyze your situation and efficiently prepare your act of donation to transfer part of your estate during your lifetime.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 OUR EXPERIENCED ESTATE PLANNING ATTORNEYS CAN HELP YOU DONATE PROPERTY.